HisMaj3sty/documentingrandomness/todevs.md

 # Development for LeadsCalendar project

-Here we cover how to get started with developing for the portal.
+Here we cover how to get started with developing for the project.

 ### Logic of the program